Pulmonary fibrosis– Natural treatment

 Symptoms of pulmonary fibrosis:

-1- A damage in CFTR protein, which is found in the internal walls of the lungs, digestive system and exocrine glands (glands which secrete fluids that protect organs and remove contaminants such as pancreas, gallbladder ducts, and sweat glands).
+1- A damage in CFTR protein, which is found in the internal walls of the lungs, digestive system and exocrine glands (glands which secrete fluids that protect organs and remove contaminants like the pancreas, bile ducts, and sweat glands).

-2- Respiratory system: obstruction of bronchi and vesicles (small airway) due to excessive secretions which may lead to a defect in the transfer of oxygen to the blood and to infections.
+2- Respiratory system: obstruction of bronchi and vesicles (small airway) due to excessive secretions which may lead to a defect in oxygen transfer to the blood and cause infections.
 This obstruction would eventually lead to curving fingertips and skin blueness, chronic cough with phlegm, wheezing, vomiting, sleep disorders, bronchitis, swollen chest (keg like).

 3- Digestive system: intestinal obstruction in infants.
 This obstruction is caused by the first stool (fetal feces – meconium).
 Stool in newborn babies with pulmonary fibrosis is usually more thick and comes out slowly; therefore, it may cause intestinal obstruction, perforation, and / or torsion of the intestinal wall.

-4- Reproductive system: infertility especially in men because pulmonary fibrosis decreases sperm count and sometimes even nonproduction of sperm.
+4- Reproductive system: infertility especially in men. pulmonary fibrosis decreases sperm count and sometimes even causes nonproduction of sperm.
 In women however, there might be a decrease in fertility due to the secretions in in the cervix and/or due to pregnancy complications.

 5- Weight gain in infants: the damage in pancreas causes dysfunction of protein and lipid absorption which can lead to dyspepsia, flatulence, large feces with pungent odor, slow growth, excessive appetite, muscle weakness.